Nutrition for IBS & Gut Problems

 Imbalanced gut flora (dysbiosis)

 Scientific research is backing up what natural health practitioners have known for years, that the composition of the intestinal bacteria is vitally important to health.
+We now know that diversity of gut bacteria is key to overall good health.
 The average gut contains around 3lb of micro organisms, some beneficial and some disease causing.
 In a healthy gut, the “friendly” bacteria predominate and they have important digestive and immune functions.

 If you suffer from IBS symptoms, in particular persistent diarrhoea, or if you have felt unwell since a trip abroad, parasite infection could be a factor in your symptoms.
-More sophisticated than the NHS test for parasites is a test called the CDSA (Comprehensive Digestive Stool Analysis).
+More sophisticated than the NHS test for parasites is a test called Comprehensive Parasitology.
 Due to more sensitive laboratory techniques, this test can detect hard to find parasites such as giardia when other tests may have come back clear.
 In addition, one particular parasite, blastocystis hominis is not recognised as a pathogenic (symptom causing) organism by mainstream medicine, yet it has been detected in a large proportion of people with IBS type symptoms.
 When this parasite is treated, some people experience recovery.

 The presence of food intolerances can be a factor in IBS.
 Food intolerances or sensitivities have been so named to distinguish them from food allergies.
 The main difference is that the latter involve severe symptoms which appear almost immediately after eating the offending food.
 A good example is peanut allergy which can even cause death in some cases.

 Food intolerances on the other hand result in uncomfortable symptoms which can occur up to 72 hours after eating a food.
-Food intolerances can be detected by following an elimination diet, testing for IgG antibodies or using a test known as a FACT which measures the production of blood chemicals called leukotrienes.
-These substances are associated with the allergic response.
+Food intolerances can be detected by following an elimination diet or testing for IgG antibodies.

 The link between emotional states and physical symptoms is well documented and this is particularly apparent with gut problems.
 There are a multitude of nerve endings in the gut and it is often called the second brain for this reason.
 Emotional stress, particularly if prolonged, will impact on the gut.
 But equally, the presence of IBS symptoms is likely to cause stress, depression or anxiety so it is a chicken and egg situation.
 Following a supportive diet will help physically and flower essences can be very effective at helping resolve emotional blocks.
 Bottlebrush is a good essence for IBS when there are issues around letting go and moving on.
 Combine it with Boab to release longstanding, unhelpful emotional patterns.
 Paw paw is the essence for loose bowels and poor absorption.
 Green Essence helps in the removal of yeasts and parasites.
 Buy flower essences from www.naturaldispensary.co.uk.